-Marvel’s Inhumans (2017) 2 x 1 hr.
+Marvel’s Inhumans (2017) 1 hr.
 A ruling family of inhumans is ousted from their questionable reign and forced to take refuge among suspicious humans.
-Written by Scott Buck, produced by Jean Higgins for Marvel, IMax and ABC.
+Written by Scott Buck.
+Produced by Marvel, IMax and ABC.

 Happy Valley (2016) 2 x 1hr.
 Gritty murder drama.
-Written by Sally Wainwright, produced by Juliet Charlesworth and Nicola Shindler.
-Red Productions for BBC One, BBC Worldwide, Netflix.
+Written by Sally Wainwright.
+Produced by Red Productions for BBC and Netflix.

 Scott & Bailey (2015) 2 x 1hr.
 Season finale of the BAFTA-nominated gritty homicide drama.
-Written by Amelia Bullmore, produced by Juliet Charlesworth.
-Red Productions for ITV.
+Written by Amelia Bullmore.
+Produced by Red Productions for ITV.

 In The Club (2014) 2 x 1hr.
 Ensemble Drama charting the lives of six pregnant women in crisis.
-Written by Kay Mellor, produced by Yvonne Francas.
-Rollem Productions for BBC One Television.
+Written by Kay Mellor.
+Produced by Rollem Productions for BBC Television.

 Holby City (2012 – 13) 4 x 1hr episodes.
 Ensemble drama charting the struggles of specialists and general surgeons at an NHS hospital.
-Produced by Oliver Kent for BBC One Television.
+Produced by Oliver Kent at BBC Television.

-Tracy Beaker’s Return (2009 – 11) 3 x drama series.
+Tracy Beaker Returns (2009 – 11) 3 x drama series.
 BAFTA-winning children’s ensemble drama following the lives and struggles of children in a care home.
-Written by Jacqueline Wilson, produced by Gina Cronk for BBC Television.
+Written by Ellie Brewer from novels by Jacqueline Wilson.
+Produced by Gina Cronk at BBC Television.